benmvp/react-workshop/src/testing/01-markup-render-logic/README.md

-# Step 1 - Testing Email List Item render
+# Step 1 - Testing markup render logic

-The goal of this step is to test the `render()` method of the `EmailListItem` component, focusing on any conditional logic used to render the its UI.
+The goal of this step is to test the `render()` methods of components, focusing on any conditional logic used to render the its markup.
 We _can_ test static markup, but it's of very little benefit.

 If you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).